-All volunteers must complete an annual skills training exam (fire safety, patient confidentiality, hand hygiene and more), a one-step tuberculosis screening and flu shot.
+All volunteers must complete an annual skills training exam (fire safety, patient confidentiality, hand hygiene and more) and flu shot.

 We do not offer shadowing experiences through the volunteer office.
 For more information on the hospital’s Job Shadow Program, please visit our career site.

 There are limited opportunities specific to those seeking educational experiences.
 A minimum of 50 hours is required.
 For high school juniors and seniors, more information is available under our high school volunteer program.
 College students wishing to volunteer over the summer must apply by April 30 and be available to attend an orientation session in April or May.

 We currently do not have any programs for episodic volunteers interested in providing one-time service or service for short periods of time.